 From your phone or tablet, you can also alter the settings of your home security system—like allowing houseguests access to your home while you’re at work.
 It’s also enormously helpful if you find that someone forgot to close the garage or lock the front door.
 With a secure remote connection, you can lock up right from your smartphone.

 Automated solutions that keep your loved ones safe

 Any security system could signal police or fire authorities if an alarm goes unresolved for more than a few minutes, but what if your security system could engage preventative measures all on its own?
-If your security system is connected to a home automation system, then it just might.
+If your security system is part of a Smart Home OS, then it just might.
 Imagine if your system detected dangerous levels of carbon monoxide while you were fast asleep.
 Not only would you be alerted, but, with smart programming, your system could automatically trigger motorized windows to open, allowing fresh air to flow in and dilute the noxious gas.

 Unlock the potential for full protection